 See some factors that affect what makes a “good” profit margin below:

 More example industry profit margins from the NYU study:

-Of course, knowing what is a good profit margin and understanding your profit margin is the first step in improving your profit margin.
+Of course, knowing what is a good profit margin and understanding your profit margin is the first step in improving your margins.
 Once you have that data, these are just a few ways you can help your business improve its profit margin:

 Profit margins can be tricky—both determining them and understanding what’s right for your business.
 Do your research for your industry and make sure to track, track, track those numbers down to every last expenditure and revenue source.
 Knowing where you are with your profit margin helps you determine where to go next, and it’s different for every business.